 The portfolio managers are jointly and primarily responsible for the day-to-day investment decision making for the Fund.

-Stephen Cook, Managing Director, ETFs of Harbor Capital, has managed the Fund since 2023.
+Stephen Cook, Senior Vice President and Head of ETFs, Markets and Trading at Harbor Capital, has managed the Fund since 2023.